PascalBod/lm-vm/README.md

 I create a distinct virtual machine for each of my embedded software projects.
 Thus I don't have to handle potential configuration conflicts.

-The virtual machine uses VirtualBox, and runs Linux Mint 20.1.
+The virtual machine uses VirtualBox, and runs Linux Mint, a Linux distribution based on Ubuntu.

 This short guide describes how I create it.